michaelawyu/kubefleet-website/content/en/docs/troubleshooting/ClusterResourcePlacement.md

    - If this condition is false, refer to [CRP Override Failure TSG](ClusterResourcePlacementOverridden)
 4. `ClusterResourcePlacementWorkSynchronized`: Indicates the work objects have been synchronized.
    - If this condition is false, refer to [CRP Work-Synchronization Failure TSG](ClusterResourcePlacementWorkSynchronized)
 5. `ClusterResourcePlacementApplied`: Indicates the resource has been applied.
+This condition will only be populated if the apply strategy in use is of the type `ClientSideApply` (default) or `ServerSideApply`.
    - If this condition is false, refer to [CRP Work-Application Failure TSG](ClusterResourcePlacementApplied)
 6. `ClusterResourcePlacementAvailable`: Indicates the resource is available.
+This condition will only be populated if the apply strategy in use is of the type `ClientSideApply` (default) or `ServerSideApply`.
    - If this condition is false, refer to [CRP Availability Failure TSG](ClusterResourcePlacementAvailable)
+7. `ClusterResourcePlacementDiffreported`: Indicates whether diff reporting has completed on all resources.
+This condition will only be populated if the apply strategy in use is of the type `ReportDiff`.
+   - If this condition is false, refer to the [CRP Diff Reporting Failure TSG](ClusterResourcePlacementDiffReported) for more information.

 ## How can I debug if some clusters are not selected as expected?